 Benchmarking tools often match compensation by job title.
 However, titles can be misleading.
 You understand the risks of getting this process wrong.
 However, there are still times you slip up and mismatch compensation plans and could cost your company huge sums of money.
 It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
-The Revenue Growth Diagnostic interactive tool will help you determine if you are likely or unlikely to make your number.
+Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.

 Why?
 Because Sales compensation benchmarking takes into account different variables than benchmarking for other positions.
 And you’re not always feeding your benchmarking tool the information it needs.
 As a result, you could have incentive compensation plans that don’t get you to your revenue goal.